Overseas investors looking to expand their BTL portfolio in the UK

 Assessing the whole picture, rather than a single piece of a puzzle

-The broker was assigned to Emma-Leigh Williams, our dedicated underwriter who made sure funding was issued as quickly as possible.
+The broker was assigned to a dedicated underwriter who made sure funding was issued as quickly as possible.
 As the buyers were based offshore, it proved difficult to obtain certain details during the assessment process.
 To resolve this, we gathered information on the client’s relevant UK assets to support the loan.

 Our solicitors also flagged a potential issue in the lease agreement, which may impact the ability to exit the facility.
 We raised these concerns with the valuer, who explained that so long as insurance was obtained, the valuation figure would be protected.
 Knowing this, all the parties involved were comfortable in moving forward.